How accounting helps your business

 Setting up your business

 Many business ventures fail because the figures and forecasts haven’t been rigorously tested.
 When you draw up your business plan, an accountant can help you put some solid foundations in place.
-They can offer an expert second opinion unclouded by emotional bias, and should also be able to offer constructive input into key areas.
+They can offer an expert second opinion unclouded by emotional bias, and should also be able to offer constructive input into key areas such as your business model.
 A business plan signed off by your accountant is one that’s ready to roll – and will be more attractive to investors too.

 An accountant can also advise you on the best legal structure for your business – sole trader, limited company or something else.
 All have different financial implications and some will be more suitable for you than others.